 The teams work or train every day to ensure the dogs are kept focused and ready to do their best when they’re searching for contraband.

-“The dog is number one,” Sgt.
-Packard said. “(The dogs) have to work every day.”
+“The dog is number one,” Packard said. “(The dogs) have to work every day.”

 Since the dogs are highly-trained working dogs it is difficult for officers assigned to the K-9 teams to turn work off.
 When a K-9 officer goes on vacation the dogs must stay with those who are trained to handle them, they’re not like your typical family dog.
 The dogs are on very regular routines and when those routines stray even just a little they can get anxious.
-The K-9 officers say though that they all help each other since they all know the responsibility that it takes to be part of CDCR’s K-9 Unit.
+The K-9 officers say they all help each other since they know the responsibility it takes to be part of the team in CDCR’s K-9 Unit.

 It can be full of long days and includes bringing at least a part of your work home with you every day, but being a K-9 officer means unconditional love and loyalty back from your partner.